Haidra-Org/AI-Horde/FAQ.md

    * There is an exponential relationship between image size and kudos cost.
 * Step count is taken into consideration too.
 Some samplers use a different amount of steps than specified by user.
 For example, sampler 'k_dpm_adaptive' always uses 50 steps.
    * There is a linear relationship between step count and kudos cost.
+   * If img2img is active, steps get multiplied by denoising strength.
+So img2img with 10% denoising will have ten times less steps than 100% denoising.
 * Each applied post-processor increases the cost by 20%.
    * The increase is multiplicative, so using two post-processors will increase the cost by 44%, not 40%.
 * ControlNet usage increases the cost by the factor of 3.